 2001: Distinguished VisitorFellowship, Department of Geography and Environmental Development, Ben-GurionUniversity of the Negev, Israel.

-2001 - present: VisitingFellow, CECO, Lab. de Estudos Costeiros, Federal Univ.
+2001-12: VisitingFellow, CECO, Lab. de Estudos Costeiros, Federal Univ.
 Rio Grande do Sul, PortoAlegre, Brazil.

 2007: Awarded the title ofRichard J. Russell Professor of Geography and Anthropology by LSU.